 Juvenile Justice and Identity Transaction Team

 The Juvenile Justice and Identity Transaction Team is supervised by a Sergeant and staffed with eight detectives.
-The team handles crimes against children, juvenile assault cases, missing persons, domestic violence, financial and identity theft frauds and intervention and prevention programs.
+The team handles crimes against children, juvenile assault cases, missing juveniles, domestic violence, financial and identity theft frauds.
 The focus of this team includes all aspects of family violence regardless of the age of the victim or offender.
-The investigators are also responsible for tracking computer internet predators with intervention and sting operations.

 The mission of the team is to interrogate offenders, interview victims and witnesses, examine crime scenes, secure criminal complaints and warrant of arrest, testifying and presenting evidence in court, and lending assistance to the prosecuting attorney in the courtroom of criminal cases.